What we know about Ng Kok Song, the man who could be Singapore's 3rd presidential candidate

 Mr Ng is currently executive chairman of Avanda Investment Management, an asset management company he co-founded in mid-2015.

-Government-linked firms Singapore Labour Foundation, Temasek and GIC had contributed around US$4 billion in assets to help launch Avanda, according to a Bloomberg report last year.
+Government-linked firms Singapore Labour Foundation, Temasek and GIC contributed about US$4 billion in assets to launch Avanda, according to a Bloomberg report last year.

 Among his other roles, Mr Ng is chairman emeritus of the Wealth Management Institute at the Nanyang Technological University and serves on investment firm PIMCO’s global advisory board.